alacrityio/alacrity-support-documentation/developer documentation/API reference/smart contract action references/alaio.system/alaio.system.md

 **Type:** void

-On block action.
-This special action is triggered when a block is applied by the given producer and cannot be generated from any other source.
-It is used to pay producers and calculate missed blocks of other producers.
-Producer pay is deposited into the producer's stake balance and can be withdrawn over time.
-If blocknum is the start of a new round this may update the active producer config from the producer votes.
+On block action is a special action that is triggered when a block is applied by the given producer and can't be generated from any other source.
+It's used to pay producers and calculate missed blocks of other producers.
+Their pay is deposited into the producer's stake balance and over time can be withdrawn.
+If Blocknum is the start of a new round, this may update the active producer config from the producer votes.

 Parameter Name | Description
 --- | ---